the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `TPS` - transactions per second [chart](https://coincodex.com/article/14198/layer-1-performance-comparing-6-leading-blockchains/)

 `transfer vs. transferFrom (aka delegatedTransfer)` - `transfer` - simply transfer the tokens from one address to another; `transferFrom` -you give permission for someone else to transfer from your account; someone else can be either an externally-owned account or a smart-contract account
+ 	- transferFrom vs. safeTransferFrom in ERC721:
+* transferFrom: Transfers ownership of a token.
+* safeTransferFrom: Same as transferFrom but checks if the receiver is a smart contract and if so, checks to ensure it can handle ERC721 tokens.

 `tumbler` - a service that mixes potentially identifiable or "tainted" cryptocurrency funds with others, so as to obscure the trail back to the fund's original source: Tornado cash; Zcash and Zk-SNARK's?